Post Update 10/28/2022, First Published: Apr 15, 2020.

 At first, these ambient light and half-mirror, “powered” reflex sights were confined to artillery and aircraft.
 They were simply too bulky and too daylight-dependent for small arms use.
 After World War Two, reflective optics were offered for sporting guns but were not considered suitable for individual military weapons.

-Around the end of the 20th century, the battery-operated Aimpoint red dot sight went mainstream with the US military as M68 Close Combat Optic.
-Unlike a reflector sight that used a flat half-mirror and a lens-collimated optical source outside the line of sight, the M68 uses a curved semi-reflective mirror to direct the reticle towards the shooter’s eye.
-The use of a single-wavelength LED permits a long battery life, and also allows passing all other wavelengths of light through the half-mirror.
+Around the end of the 20th century, the battery-operated Aimpoint red dot sight went mainstream with the US military as the M68 Close Combat Optic.
+Unlike a reflector sight that used a flat half-mirror and a lens-collimated optical source outside the line of sight, the M68 uses a curved semi-reflective mirror to direct the reticle toward the shooter’s eye.
+The use of a single-wavelength LED permits a long battery life and also allows the passing of all other wavelengths of light through the half-mirror.

 Holographic sights to the rescue!
-Numerous EOTech sights and, later, Vortex UH1 use holographic film in the line of sight to present a reticle.
-Pluses: greater reticle clarity than the red dot, untinted window, much greater resistance to distortion due to astigmatism.
+Numerous EOTech sights and newer generation Vortex UH1 use holographic film in the line of sight to present a reticle.
+Pluses: greater reticle clarity than the red dot, untinted window, and much greater resistance to distortion due to astigmatism.
 The downside: holograms require laser illumination, reducing battery life and increasing the bulk of the sight.
-With EOTechs, a significant shift of zero in very hot or very cold weather has been confirmed in older models, but that issue has been corrected in new models.
-Lower end red dots suffer from it as well, while high-end red dots are less affected.
-UH1 gets around it by moving the entire rigid optic and laser assembly to adjust zero and managed to reduce thermal shift to negligible values.
+With EOTechs, a significant shift of zero in hot or cold weather has been confirmed in older models, but that issue has been corrected in new models.
+Lower-end red dots also suffer from it, while high-end red dots are less affected.
+UH1 gets around it by moving the entire rigid optic and laser assembly to adjust zero and managing to reduce thermal shift to negligible values.
 Holographic sights also offer unlimited eye relief and a higher degree of resistance to parallax than red dots.
 They can be compatible with night vision.
 Battery life is inferior to red dots but superior to illuminated scopes: 500 to 1000 hours is typical.

-Prismatic scopes actually date back the furthest, being in use with machine gunners and snipers around World War One.
+Prismatic scopes date back the furthest, being used with machine gunners and snipers around World War One.
 The unmagnified prismatic scopes are a far more recent phenomenon.
-These optics use Porro prisms similar to binoculars for bending the light path and creating a focused sight picture within a relatively small volume.
+These optics use Porro prisms similar to binoculars to bend the light path and create a focused sight picture within a relatively small volume.
 They are smaller than equivalent refractive straight-line scopes but can be surprisingly heavy.
 The major pluses of prismatic scopes are the clarity of the etched reticle and the ability to function without a battery, along with the option of using a complex BDC reticle.
 Reticle distortion from low-light astigmatism is not a problem, making these preferable for older users.
 Not all makers go with complex reticle designs: Vortex Spitfire uses a center dot with two concentric rings around it.
 Their emphasis is on rapid close-in performance.

-Primary Arms Cyclops, while using almost the same optics, employs a more sophisticated BDC reticle to enable range-finding and drop compensation to several hundred yards.
-Without magnification, the makers have to find a balance somewhere between features and simplicity to avoid cluttering the field of view.
+While using almost the same optics, Primary Arms Cyclops employs a more sophisticated BDC reticle to enable range-finding and drop compensation to several hundred yards.
+Without magnification, the makers must find a balance between features and simplicity to avoid cluttering the field of view.
 Swampfox Blade, a new design with impressively sharp glass, tried to nail that perfect compromise with the emphasis still on CQB.
-While prism scopes have long eye relief, it’s far more restricted than with red dot and holographic sights.
+While prism scopes have long eye relief, they are far more restricted than red dot and holographic sights.
 Battery life is also shorter since the LED illuminator has to light up black etched elements.
 White reticles were once tried by FN for their P90 sight and found lacking in contrast, so the trade-off between the contrast without illumination and adequate brightness for two-eye aiming remains.
-Typical battery life is similar to holographic sights thanks to the use of more efficient LEDs rather than lasers.
+Typical battery life is similar to holographic sights thanks to using more efficient LEDs rather than lasers.

 At this time, all three types of unmagnified sights have clear strengths and thus preferred niche uses.
 The good news is that there are more good options on the market than bad.
-So shooters can go with a trusted company with confidence regardless of which optic they choose.
+So shooters can confidently go with a trusted company regardless of which optic they choose.